posty-studio/autoblue/README.md

 To release a new version, follow these steps:

 1. Switch to the `main` branch and make sure all changes are merged into it.
 2. Run `bin/release.sh <version>` to create a new release.
 Replace `<version>` with the new version number.
+This creates a new branch and updates the changelog and version numbers.
 3. Check the changelog in `readme.txt` and make changes if required.
-4. Commit the changes and push them to the repository.
+4. Commit the changes, create a PR to merge the release branch into `main`, and merge the PR.
 5. Create a new release on GitHub with the new version number, tag, and the changelog entry.
 6. The GitHub Action will automatically deploy the new version to the WordPress.org plugin repository.
+7. Add a new changelog entry on the [Autoblue changelog page](https://autoblue.co/changelog/) for the new version.

 ### Updating assets or readme without creating a new release

 To update the assets (like screenshots) or readme without creating a new release (e.g. when updating the `Tested up to` line), follow these steps:

-1. Checkout the `main` branch.
+1. Create a new branch from `main`.
 2. Update the assets in the `assets` directory (if required).
 3. Update `readme.txt` with new information (if required).
-4. Commit the changes and push them to the repository.
+4. Create a PR with the changes and merge it into `main`.

 The changes will be automatically deployed to the WordPress.org plugin repository by the [10up/action-wordpress-plugin-asset-update](https://github.com/10up/action-wordpress-plugin-asset-update) GitHub Action.